sentinel-official/docs/docs/get-started/dvpn/vpn-vs-dvpn.md

 ## dVPN Alliance

 In pursuit of establishing industry benchmarks within the VPN sector and the broader privacy realm, Sentinel proudly stands as a founding member of the dVPN Alliance.
 This collaborative initiative aims to propel us towards a liberated internet accessible to all.
-We extend a warm invitation to all entities—be they organizations, foundations, or companies—with a vested interest in championing human rights on the internet.
+We extend a warm invitation to all entities (organizations, foundations, or companies) with a vested interest in championing human rights on the internet.

 To delve deeper into the ethos of the dVPN Alliance, please explore our dedicated website: [https://dvpnalliance.org](https://dvpnalliance.org)